AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 Step 4: Set Up Your Confirmation and Recall Sequences

 The real money lives here.
 Confirmations reduce no-shows.
 Recall automation brings patients back.
-Together they can recover $10,000-$30,000/month for a mid-size practice.
+Together they recover $10,000 to $30,000 per month for a mid-size practice.

 Check the Missed Revenue Calculator to put specific numbers on your practice's missed call situation before finalizing your tool choice.